shippableSamples/ci-hugo-aerobatic/content/post/shippable-aerobatic.md

 ## Create Aerobatic Site

-At this point, we could now simply create and deploy the site to Aerobatic like so;
+At this point, we could now simply create and deploy the site to Aerobatic for hosting like so;

 ~~~bash
 [$] hugo